sharibj/csv-parser/README.md

 - Includes a small util to generate large csv files for testing purposes

 ## Future tweaks
-- Using hashcodes to improve the performance and possibly get rid of the need of a database
 - Same solution supporting tables of different sizes and keys
 - Better exception management and fault tolerance
 - Much more test coverage